Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-If you want to expand your business, social media could be a critical factor in its development.
-Here’s what you need to know about how social media marketing can help women-owned enterprises reach their key markets.
+If you’re looking to expand your business, a strong social media presence isn’t just helpful; it’s part of how growth happens now.
+Here’s what you need to know about how social media marketing can help women-owned businesses reach the right customers and build momentum.

 Women’s entrepreneurship and social media